 Where are the beaver dams?
-Per Mr. Mitchell, there are signs of old beaver dams on George Barrett's property and the Morgan Ridge property near the common boundary.
+There are signs of old beaver dams on George Barrett's property and the Morgan Ridge property near the common boundary.

 Per the Comprehensive Plan, the property is located in a Conservation Area that encourages farm land to be preserved?
 What would have made the property more desirable to be used as farm land instead of residential development?
-Per Mr. Mitchell, the developers are in the business of subdividing property and there is demand in this area for single family lots.
-The original family also mentioned the hardpan soil in this area is not suitable for growing crops.
+We understand the residential lot market and there is demand in this area for single family lots.
+We don't know what makes good farm land, but an extended Morgan family member mentioned the hardpan soil in this area is not ideal for grown crops.

 Concern by an adjacent property owner, Tanith Kirkley, regarding the 5 off-site septic areas along the common border with her property.
-Ms. Kirkley explained that their existing septic is old and there is a concern that it may need to be replaced and possibly a new well would need to be drilled near the common boundary where the 5 off-site septic areas are proposed and that with the distance requirement that a well cannot be within 100 feet of a septic or repair area, she is concerned that she will not have a location on her property to locate another well.
-Per Mr. Mitchell, The developers discussed the issue with Tanith and Robert Kirkley after the Planning Board meeting and made plans to meet at the Kirkley's house.
-Tanith later emailed a letter from a licensed soil scientist Jeff Vaughan at Agri-Waste Tenchology, Inc. dated March 31, 2015.
+Ms. Kirkley explained that their existing septic is old and there is a concern that it may need to be replaced and a possibly a new well would need to be drilled near the common boundary where the 5 off-site septic areas are proposed and that with the distance requirement that a well cannot be within 100 feet of a septic or repair area, she is concerned that she will not have a location on her property to locate another well.
+The developers discussed the issue with Tanith and Robert Kirkley after the Planning Board meeting and made plans to meet at the Kirkley's house.
+Mrs. Kirkley later e-mailed a letter from a licensed soil scientist, Jeff Vaughan at Agri-Waste Technology, Inc. dated March 31, 2015.
 Warren Mitchell and Wesley Lloyd met with Robert Kirkley at their home located at 4020 Jones Ferry Road on Wednesday 2/14/18.
-Robert showed Warren and Wesley the location of the septic tank, drainfield and the well location.
+Robert showed Warren and Wesley the location of the septic tank drainfield and the well location.
 We noticed that the existing septic field showed no signs of failure.
 It appears to be working correctly at this time.
-The Kirkleys are concerned about their options when and if the septic field fails in the future.
+The Kirkleys are concerned about their options when and if the septic system fails in the future.
 The letter from Jeff Vaughan states that the only repair septic system suitable for this lot is a surface wastewater discharge system.
+These types of systems are state approved systems.
 Mr. Mitchell has designed several of these systems and Mr. Lloyd has installed many of these systems.
 The system will treat the wastewater first with the septic tank and next with a sand filter or proprietary system like the Advantex by Orenco Systems.
 This system would be installed next to their existing septic system and the treated wastewater would discharge into the small creek behind their house.
-Their existing well would remain where it is in the northeast corner of their property.
-There are infinite possibilities for another well location on their property but the system proposed by Mr. Vaughan doesn't require the well to be relocated or abandoned.
-Their well is approximately 75 feet from our common property line where we show the proposed septic systems for lots 1,2,3,4 and 6.
-This distance is adequate as the minimum distance to an existing well is 50 feet.
+It appears that their existing well could remain where it is in the northeast corner of their property.
+There are other possible locations for another well on their property but the system proposed by Mr. Vaughn doesn't require the well to be relocated or abandoned.
+Their existing well is approximately 75 feet from our common property line where we show the proposed septic systems for Lots 1, 2, 3, 4 and 6.
 We prepared a sketch of the system that Mr. Vaughan proposed for the Kirkley's septic system repair.